lenymo/glennmccomb-com/README.md

 ## Hugo

-This codebase is currently optimised for Hugo v0.55.3.
+This codebase is currently optimised for Hugo v0.58.2.

 Useful commands:

 `$ hugo server` to run a local environment.
 Runs at http://localhost:1313/ by default.

 `$ hugo version` to check current Hugo version.

+To update hugo I use `$ brew upgrade hugo` which updates to the latest release.
+Hugo also needs to be updated in Netlify in `Settings -> Build & deploy -> Environment -> Environment variables -> HUGO_VERSION`.

 ## Gulp